Home » Training » Design Training Courses » Architectural Design 3-Day

 0. Introduction – Architectural Design Within Systems Engineering

-- the business case for a systems approach to design
+- The business case for a systems approach to design

-- definition of terms
+- Definition of terms

-- design interactive exercise – basic
+- Design interactive exercise – basic

-- systems engineering process overview – the football diagram
+- Systems engineering process overview – the football diagram

-- design within a systems engineering process model
+- Design within a systems engineering process model

 1. Design-Related Principles of Engineering

-- system views
+- System views

 - Workshop 1 – design-related principles

-2. Styles of System Development (1.5 hours)
+2. System Development Strategies

-- the solution domain: key concepts, relationships, and work products
+- The solution domain: key concepts, relationships, and work products

 - Workshop 2 – solution development strategies for a product